 9. Informal and formal spaces:

-Every work space do require employees to take breaks in between work.
+Every workspace does require employees to take breaks in between work.
 For this, communal spaces are designed that is closer to the work stations.
-These informal communal spaces are often build with more space to accommodate large numbers during coffee or lunch breaks.
-The informal communal spaces meant for conferences or meetings are often placed away from busy work space that is noisy.
+These informal communal spaces are often built with more space to accommodate large numbers during coffee or lunch breaks.
+The informal communal spaces meant for conferences or meetings are often placed away from busy workspace that is noisy.

 11. Reducing risk:

-Designing has to be such that it reduces risk of accidents or falls.
-Allowing ergonomic norms of wiring and placing of tables, chairs, and work stations provides safe working conditions.
+Designing has to be such that it reduces the risk of accidents or falls.
+Allowing ergonomic norms of wiring and placing of tables, chairs, and work stations provide safe working conditions.
 The safety would be maintained.